About Us

 2013

-The Asia Pacific Leaders’ Malaria Alliance (APLMA) is established, with the Prime Ministers of Australia and Vietnam as co-chairs.
-The APLMA Secretariat starts work out of the ADB headquarters in Manila.
+The Asia Pacific Leaders Malaria Alliance (APLMA) is established, with the Prime Ministers of Australia and Vietnam as co-chairs.
+The APLMA Secretariat begins working from the headquarters of the Asian Development Bank in Manila.

 2014